| Irritant and contact dermatitis is more common in the adult age.

 hydrochloric and nitric acids are other common inorganic acids,

 which may cause skin sensitization.
+Hydrochloric

 acid is used by masons for the cleaning of building stones, but